-Computer Architecture - Computer architecture area deals with hardware resource management, instruction set architectures and their close connection with the underlying hardware, and the interconnection and communication of those hardware components.
+Advanced Computer Architecture - Computer architecture area deals with hardware resource management, instruction set architectures and their close connection with the underlying hardware, and the interconnection and communication of those hardware components.
 Some of the current computer architecture challenges that are being tackled in the Computer Engineering Department include energy efficient architectures, high performance architectures, graphic processing units (GPUs), reconfigurable hardware, chip multiprocessors, and Networks-on-Chips.
 Faculty working in this area: Lopez-Alarcon, Azarderakhsh, Ganguly, Kudithipudi, Lukowiak, Melton, Shaaban.

 Networks and Security - The prevalence of interconnected computing, sensing and actuating devices have transformed our way of life.
 Ubiquitous access to data using/from these devices with reliable performance as well as security assurance presents exciting challenges for engineers and scientists.
 Resilient to environmental uncertainty, system failures and cyber attacks requires advances in hardware, software and networking techniques.
 The research track on Networks and Security in Computer Engineering focuses on intelligent wireless and sensor networks, cryptographic engineering, and predictive cyber situation awareness.
 Faculty working in this area: Azarderakhsh, Kwasinski, Lukowiak, Yang.